cpfiffer/web-files/content/about.md

 I play with [code](https://www.github.com/cpfiffer) and [pianos](https://www.youtube.com/channel/UCTcsdFvTCGyJ8vSp3iHuTyg?view_as=subscriber).

-I am a PhD student at the [University of Oregon](https://business.uoregon.edu/phd/concentrations/finance) studying finance.
+I am a postdoctoral researcher at [Stanford's GSB](https://www.gsb.stanford.edu/).
+I work on industrial organization with [Shoshana Vasserman](https://shoshanavasserman.com/).
+I received my PhD in finance from the [University of Oregon](https://business.uoregon.edu/phd/concentrations/finance).
 I have a master's in finance from the [ICMA Centre](http://www.icmacentre.ac.uk/) at the [Henley Business School](http://www.henley.ac.uk/) (which itself is part of the [University of Reading](https://www.reading.ac.uk/)), and a BSc in Technical Theater from [Southern Oregon University](https://sou.edu/).
-I'm a developer for [Turing.jl](https://turing.ml), a probabilistic programming tool.
+I'm often a developer for [Turing.jl](https://turing.ml), a probabilistic programming tool.

-My interests are pretty broad in finance, but in general I tend to favor situations where technology is involed (with some classic asset pricing stuff too):
+My interests are broad, but I tend to focus on technical topics.
+I am interested in:

-* Market microstructure
-* Cryptocurrency
+* Industrial organization
-* AI in financial markets
-* Dynamic asset pricing
+* Asset pricing

-More computer science/statistics interests:

-* Probabilistic programming
-* Bayesian methods for big data
+* Bayesian statistics
-* Reinforcement learning

 Favorite programming languages: